Your Child’s Needs

 We are all different.

 We are all unique.

 We are all individual.

 We all have things we are good at and things we are less good at.

 For most of us, the things we are less good at or find more difficult do not get in the way of our daily lives and do not stop us reaching our potential.
 With help and support, tips and techniques most of us get round the things we find more challenging.

 The same is true for our children.

 Most children will find something difficult at some stage of their developmental journey.
-Some will take long to master skills and other will catch up with their peers in time.
+Some will take longer to master skills and others will catch up with their peers in time.

 For some of our children the needs are passing and, if caught early and supported well, they do not get in the way in the long term.